jalcine/website/src/_posts/2017-02-23-app-installs-are-dying.markdown

 excerpt: I’m really about this WebASM tho!
 ---

-Reviewing [Recode's post on app installs][1], I totally understand the author would even bother to write this.
+Reviewing [Recode's post on app installs][1], I totally understand why the author would even bother to write this.
 What's the point of installing a new mobile application to your phone if everything you need is _already there_?
 It's funny how this is pushed _so much_, the idea of the "end of the app" and the "rise of chat applications" and yet we continue to spend so much time invested